UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 - An Azure application

-- A Service Principal Name
+- A service principal name

 - Role assignment